ericelliott/rtype/README.md

 ### Dependencies

 You can optionally list your functions' dependencies.
-In the future, add-on tools may automatically scan your functions and list dependencies for you, which could be useful for documentation and to identify polyfills requirements.
+In the future, add-on tools may automatically scan your functions and list dependencies for you, which could be useful for documentation and to identify polyfill requirements.

 ```js
 // one dependency